hpcaitech/ColossalAI/docs/source/en/features/gradient_accumulation.md

 ## Hands-on Practice

 We provide a [runnable example](https://github.com/hpcaitech/ColossalAI-Examples/tree/main/features/gradient_accumulation) to demonstrate gradient accumulation.
-In this example, we set the gradinet accumulation size to be 4.
+In this example, we set the gradient accumulation size to be 4.
 You can run the script using this command:

 ```shell
 python -m torch.distributed.launch --nproc_per_node 1 --master_addr localhost --master_port 29500  run_resnet_cifar10_with_engine.py